LLNL/GRAPE/README.md

     --submodulePublic=<b>   The branch to publish to in submodules.
 Defaults to the mapping for the current topic branch as described by .grapeconfig.workspace.submoduleTopicPrefixMappings.
     --emailNotification=<b> Set to true to send a notification email after you've published.
-The email will consist of a header <header>, and a message, generally the contents of <CommitMessageFile> and/or the Pull Request description.
+The email will consist of a header <header> and a message, generally the contents of <CommitMessageFile> and/or the Pull Request description, followed by a footer <footer>.
 The email is sent to <addr>, and will be CC'd to the user.
-                            For the email subject and header, the string literals '<user>', '<date>', '<version>', and '<public>' with the following:
+                            For the email subject, header and footer, the string literals '<user>', '<date>', '<version>', and '<public>' with the following:
                             <user>: the result of git config --get user.name
                             <date>: the current timestamp.